marmelab/FakeRest/README.md

 ## Configure Identifiers Generation

 By default, FakeRest uses an auto incremented sequence for the items identifiers.
-If you'd rather use UUIDs for instance but would like to avoid providing them when you insert new items, you can provide your own function:
+If you'd rather use another type of identifiers (e.g. UUIDs), you can provide your own `getNewId` function at the server level:

 ```js
 import FakeRest from 'fakerest';